 In September 2019, LERRN, the Refugee Hub and members of the Protection Thematic Working Group convened researchers, practitioners and policymakers for a Policy Dialogue to explore how Canada can support meaningful refugee participation.
 Refugee-led organizations often express the principle “nothing about us without us” to highlight the importance of including refugees in discussions and decisions that impact their lives, not only when implementing projects and policies but also from the beginning of the design process.
 These discussions contributed to LERRN Advisor Mustafa Alio being named as Refugee Advisor to the Delegation of Canada to the Global Refugee Forum in Geneva in December 2019.
 This represented an important step forward in the objective of ensuring that refugees can engage in a direct and meaningful way in global policy discussions that are intended to benefit them.
 The Policy Dialogue also played a crucial role in LERRN’s exciting plans to launch a Refugee Advisory Network, which will comprise a group of refugee leaders in Canada who will actively engage in diverse aspects of global refugee policy discussions and connect to global refugee networks.

-On April 8, 2020, the news service of the American Association for the Advancement of Science, EurekaAlert!, published a description of the objectives and purpose of the VULNER Project (Vulnerabilities under the Global Protection Regime: How Does the Law Assess, Address, Shape and Produce the Vulnerabilities of the Protection Seekers?) co-led by...
+The Canadian team of the VULNER Project, (Vulnerabilities under the Global Protection Regime: How Does the Law Assess, Address, Shape and Produce the Vulnerabilities of the Protection Seekers?) studied how vulnerable asylum seekers...